gabrielkunz/postgresql-csv/README.md

 ## database.cfg file format:

-Password is required during script execution, there's no need to save it in the .cfg file.
-Place the file in the same directory as the main script.
+Database password is request during script execution, there's no need to save it in the .cfg file.
+Place the file in the same directory where the main script is located.

 >[postgresql]\
->database=yourdatabasename\
+>database=yourDatabaseName\
->user=username\
+>user=userName\
 >password= \
->host=yourhostaddress\
+>host=yourHostAddress\
->port=portnumber
+>port=portNumber

 ## Setup